 Dorchester (32 miles) has numerous visitor attractions with museums, shops, walkways and a popular market on Wednesdays.
-Nearby is Maiden Castle, one of the largest and most complex Iron Age hillforts in Europe.
+Nearby is Maiden Castle, one of the largest and most complex Iron Age hill forts in Europe.
 (Dogs must be kept on a lead as sheep graze the site.)

 Winchester (33 miles) is the county town of Hampshire and the former capital of Wessex, kingdom of the Anglo Saxons under King Alfred the Great.
 It has a park & ride and there’s a lot to see here, including:

-Portsmouth (44 miles) is a great day out.
+Portsmouth (44 miles) makes a great day out.
 At the Portsmouth Historic Dockyard you can go aboard Nelson’s warship HMS Victory and view King Henry VIII’s Mary Rose ship, rescued from the sea bed.
 Next door is the designer outlet shopping centre, Gunwharf Quays, and nearby is the impressive Emirates Spinnaker Tower.